ehne/wordwang/README.md

 * step 4: (no) moves the tape-head left, to position 1.

-A wordwang program will always start with a tape of zeros, with the tape-head starting on position zero.
+A wordwang program will always start with a set length tape of zeros, with the tape-head starting on position zero.
 The first instruction of the program is instruction zero.

-another example program: `cool I aanrijdingsformulier International beanie!no`, which will generate `[0, 1, 0, 1, 0, 1, 0, 1, 0, 1]`
+Another example program: `cool I aanrijdingsformulier International beanie!no`, which will generate `[0, 1, 0, 1, 0, 1, 0, 1, 0, 1]`, with the tape length of 10.

+**IMPORTANT:** The tape head can move to positions that are not accessable in the tape.
+So the in a length-10 tape the tape-head can move to -1, -2, -3, etc... and 11, 12, 13, etc... **However**, the tape-head cannot write to positions that don't exist in the tape, so if the tape-head were at any position outside the tape, it wouldnt be able to write there.

 ---